 Some decisions, such as the Council's overall budget and its main policies, have to be taken by all the councillors meeting together as the full Council.
 These meetings take place at least five times a year.
-More information about the full Council's powers and procedures can be found in Part 2: Article 4 and Part 4: Council Procedure Rules.
+More information about the full Council's powers and procedures can be found at [insert relevant part of Constitution].